srheschong/UshasriPriceHeschong_ENV872_EDE_FinalProject/README.md

 This analysis plans to address the following research questions:

-Question 1: What is the distribution and capacity of power plants generating electricity in North Carolina?
+1. What is the distribution and capacity of power plants generating electricity in North Carolina?
+2. Does electricity generation impact air quality through criteria air pollutant emissions in North Carolina?
-Question 2: What are the Environmental Justice implications of electricity power generation in North Carolina?
+3. What are the Environmental Justice implications of electricity power generation in North Carolina?
 Are power plants primarily located in low-income and disadvantaged communities?
-Question 3: Do Environmental Justice communities face impact from carbon dioxide equivalent emissions due to power plants?

 ## Investigators